Filters

 Filters allow you to decide if and when the bot sends a specific answer to users.

-Filters enable you to decide what type of bot responses and actions are triggered depending on the user information your bot collects.
-For example, based on the applied filter, you can show a different message to a returning customer or someone who entered your website through a specific URL.
+Filters enable you to decide what type of bot responses and actions are triggered based on the user information your bot collects.
+For example, based on the filter applied, you can show a different message to a returning customer or someone who entered your website through a specific URL.

 There are four different types of filters: